 According to the American Kennel Club, the big issue is not with chlorinated water, “… the toxic concerns are with dogs getting into chlorine tablets,” notes Chief Veterinary Officer of American Kennel Club Dr. Klein.
 Nonetheless, the Club suggests rinsing off your dog if they’ve been in the pool, to rid their coat of excess chemicals.

-At BPS Pools (Backyard Pool Specialists) we care about pool owners and their pets.
-We hope you have gained valuable knowledge by reading our “10 Tips for Swimming Pool Safety for Pets.”
-Have a great summer!
+At BPS Pools, the Backyard Pool Specialists, we care about all pool owners and their pets.
+Therefore, we hope you have gained valuable knowledge by reading our “10 Tips for Swimming Pool Safety for Pets.”
+We want you to have a great summer!
 Stay safe!
-If you are in need of additional pool services do not hesitate to reach out to us.
+If you are in the need of additional pool services do not hesitate to reach out to BPS, the Backyard Pool Specialists.
 Our team will be happy to assist you.